rollbar/Rollbar.NET/README.md

 ### When Using a Scoped Instance of the Notifier

-1. Get reference to a newly created instance of the Notifier by calling RollbarFactory.CreateNew() helper method.
+1. Get a reference to a newly created instance of the Notifier by calling the `RollbarFactory.CreateNew()` helper method.
-2. Properly configure the instance (before any attempts to use it for logging) by calling its Configure(…) method while supplying valid configuration parameters.
+2. Properly configure the instance (before any attempts to use it for logging) by calling its `Configure(…)` method while supplying valid configuration parameters.
-3. Call any of the ILogger’s methods on the instance in order to log messages towards Rollbar API service.
+3. Call any of the `ILogger`’s methods on the instance.
-4. Dispose of the Notifier instance at the end of its scope by casting it to IDisposable and calling Dispose() on the cast.
+4. Dispose of the Notifier instance at the end of its scope by casting it to `IDisposable` and calling `Dispose()` on the cast.

-For example, here the scoped instance of the Notifier is disposed of with the help of the using(…){…} block:
+Here the scoped instance of the Notifier is disposed of with the help of the `using(…){…}` block:

 ```csharp
             RollbarConfig loggerConfig = new RollbarConfig(RollbarUnitTestSettings.AccessToken)